Medical & Dental Information

 Finding a Doctor, Clinic, or Hospital

-• The best place to start for any illness or injury is an Urgent Care clinic.
+• Normally the best place to go in-person for any illness or injury is an Urgent Care clinic.

 • They are typically open daily from 8 am until 10 pm.